mikemckiernan/NeMo-Guardrails/docs/user-guides/guardrails-library.md

 ### Injection Detection

-NeMo Guardrails offers detection of potential injection attempts such as code injection, cross-site scripting, SQL injection, and template injection.
+NeMo Guardrails offers detection of potential exploitation attempts by using injection such as code injection, cross-site scripting, SQL injection, and template injection.
 Injection detection is primarily intended to be used in agentic systems to enhance other security controls as part of a defense-in-depth strategy.

 The first part of injection detection is [YARA rules](https://yara.readthedocs.io/en/stable/index.html).
 A YARA rule specifies a set of strings--text or binary patterns--to match and a Boolean expression that specifies the logic of the rule.
-YARA rules is a technology that is familiar to many security teams.
+YARA rules are a technology that is familiar to many security teams.

 The second part of injection detection is specifying the action to take when a rule is triggered.
 You can specify to *reject* the text and return "I'm sorry, the desired output triggered rule(s) designed to mitigate exploitation of {detections}."
+Rejecting the output is the safest action and most appropriate for production deployments.
-Or, you can specify to *omit* the triggering text from the response.
+As an alternative to rejecting the output, you can specify to *omit* the triggering text from the response.

 #### About the Default Rules